jpgreninger/protocolpp/models/pmicJEDEC301-2/README.md

-JEDEC301-2-1 PMIC SystemC model
+# JEDEC301-2-1 PMIC SystemC model

 Basic model for this PMIC spec.
+Out of a concern for being too "fancy", I've limited the model to the default functionality as expressed in the default settings of the registers.
 See chapter 6 for the basic functionalty.
 Most status registers are not updated except for rail PG, Table 102-203, and the ADC outputs.
 The ADC is fully functional and the I2c/I3C interface has been turned into a simple C++ read/write with wrb strobe.
 Missing functionality that may or may not be implemented in the future

 * Error injection
 * Programmable mode single rail on/off
+* PWRGD and GSI_n full functionality (see the multiple charts in the GSI_n section, by default they are both disabled)

 Functionality that will be added in the future: